Joshfairhead/Obsidian/Omnicient/Computer Sci/Svelte.md

 This should generally be avoided and HTML kept clean

 Reactive variables:
-`$:` creates a labelled expression/labeled statement.
+- `$:` creates a labelled expression/labeled statement.
 If an expression is labeled, it will update when a variable is updated.
 This is useful for keeping logic in the `<script>` section as opposed to having it in the markup.

-Other bits of logic `if` can also work as a labelled statement
+- Labeled statements can also trigger other bits of logic; `if` statements, `console.log(name)`, etc.